Delirious (wrestler): Return to Impact Wrestling / TNA (2022–2023)

 On September 23, 2022, Delirious made his return at Victory Road, where he was defeated by Mike Bailey for the Impact X Division Championship. on the September 29, 2022 episode of the Impact Wrestling, Delirious lost to Black Taurus. on the November 24, 2022 episode of Impact Wrestling Before The Impact, Delirious and Yuya Uemura lost to Raj Singh (wrestler), and Mahabali Shera. on the December 15 episode of the Impact Wrestling, Delirious lost to Eddie Edwards.
 At Hard To Kill, Delirious competed in a Six-way match which was won by Kushida.
 On the January 19 episode of Impact Wrestling Before The Impact, Delirious and Yuya Uemura lost to Violent by Design (Kon and Angels).

 Major League Wrestling (2022)

 On October 30, 2022, Delirious made his Major League Wrestling Debut at Fightland, teaming with Mini Abismo Negro he was defeated by Microman and Lince Dorado.

 Personal life

 On November 14, 2023, Johnston married former ROH Women of Honor competitor Mandy Leon.
 On July 18, 2024 it was announced that Delirious & his wife Mandy Leon are expecting a baby.
+Their daughter was born in August 31, 2024.